 For our patients’ benefit, we have listed by category some helpful links for health education, education about the world of health care, as well as others that are interesting, funny, or could save you time and money:

-Discounted Medications and Cash Friendly Doctors and Surgery
+Discounted Medications, Supplies, and Cash Friendly Doctors and Surgery

 www.goodrx.com (A website to compare prices of brand name and generic medications at major drugstore chains.
 Get their coupon and show it the pharmacist of your choice, either printed or on your smartphone.)